ELeeAstro/mini_chem/README.md

 This code is in active development and aims to have continual improvements to stability and speed, please report bugs or improvements you find.

+NOTE: The rodas solver may not work with intel compilers, it is unclear why.

 ## mini_chem.nml

 ### mini_chem